Diabetes has a range of complications and effects. These, and some treatments for diabetes, can give rise to diarrhea.

 Various long-term treatments for diabetes might lead to severe and persistent diarrhea.

 Metformin is a medication for treating type 2 diabetes.
-It is effective for treating diabetes, but up to 10 percent of people who use it experience side effects in the gastrointestinal system.
-One of these side effects is diarrhea.
+It is effective for treating diabetes, but up to

 The adverse effects of metformin may resolve in time.
 Some people, however, might need to stop taking the medication if the diarrhea does not go away.